greyshell/greyshell.github.io/_posts/2019-11-24-demystify_java_gadget_chain.md

 ## Command Execution using `Runtime` object directly

 We can use the Java `Runtime` object and its `exec()` method to execute any `system` commands.
-- for example, running the `mate-calculator` in linux.
+- for example, running the `gnome-calculator` in linux.

 ![rce01](assets/2019-11-24-demystify_java_gadget_chain.assets/rce01.png)